AikenFra/awesome-dsh-plugin/README.md

 <!-- BEGIN PLUGINS -->
 ### UI Enhancements
+- [AikenFra/dsh-alive](https://github.com/AikenFra/dsh-alive) - Zero-token online status indicator for the DeepSeek Harness web UI: an always-visible online/offline dot in the conversation header, auto-refreshed every 15 seconds with no LLM calls.
 - [01Virex/dsh-status-rotator](https://github.com/01Virex/dsh-status-rotator) - Replaces the "Deep diving..." turn-status label with rotating meme-worthy phrases, with typewriter and gradient effects.
 - [0xsline/dsh-spotlight](https://github.com/0xsline/dsh-spotlight) - Keyboard-first command palette for the DSH Web UI.
 - [1123762794/dsh-web-restart](https://github.com/1123762794/dsh-web-restart) - One-click restart button for the DSH Web UI: a sidebar footer button that restarts the dsh web process with a single click and persists across the restart it triggers.